H3llFox/DrawYou/README.md

-This is my website for UxD exam, is an example of create a website with html css and a littelbit of js
+This is my website for UxD exam, is an example of create a website with html css and a littel bit of js